hifrank/higcm/README.md

 ## handler
-parse gcm response with GCM::Handler according to [GCM Response format](http://developer.android.com/guide/google/gcm/gcm.html#response), into serveral kinds of responses, say, success, fails, retry, unregister, you can only handle events you care about.
+parse gcm response with GCM::Handler according to [GCM Response format](http://developer.android.com/guide/google/gcm/gcm.html#response), into serveral kinds of events, say, success, fails, retry, unregister, you can only handle events you care about.

 # Usage